 Visa 186 is the other standard work visa, also known as the Employer Nomination Scheme.
-The fundamental difference between visas 186 and 457 is that Visa 186 is a permanent residence visa, and is hence harder to obtain due to its high rejection rate.
-Applicants can either apply directly or, more commonly, the transition from a 457 visa after having worked in Australia for two years.
+The fundamental difference between visa 186 and the Temporary Skill Shortage (TSS) visa 482 is that visa 186 is a permanent residence visa, and is hence harder to obtain due to its high rejection rate.
+Applicants can either apply directly or, more commonly, the transition from a 482 visa after having worked in Australia for two years.

 The process to become approved as an employer for the Employer Nomination Scheme is also a two-step process.
 Firstly, there must be a nomination by an approved Australian employer; once this nomination is approved, then the visa applicant can submit an application under the nominated stream.

 To nominate a worker for an 186 visa, you must be able to prove that:

 - Your business is actively and lawfully operating in Australia;